 If you want to own the influencer’s content or have the right to reuse it on other channels, you can expect additional costs.
 Paying extra to own an influencer’s content for a set amount of time (or indefinitely) can be a worthwhile investment as reusing influencer content on paid channels can deliver even more results for your brand.
 Owning high-quality and authentic content that can be repurposed across multiple channels is a surefire way to maximize ROI from influencer-generated content.

 While every influencer campaign brief is different, there are some common guidelines used across the industry to help you calculate a fair price to offer your influencers.
-These prices are not set in stone.
+This way of calculating influencer rates is not set in stone.
 Indeed, all the factors we’ve analyzed above will need to be taken into account before defining a final price.
 That said, the pricing below can be a useful guide.